Agile Software Development Basics (2025 Guide): Scrum, Kanban, Stories & Metrics

 Share this guide:

 Agile is an approach to building software that focuses on delivering value in small increments, getting feedback quickly, and improving continuously.
-It is not a rigid process or a set of ceremonies you “do” on a schedule.
+It’s not a rigid process and it’s not “no planning”.
+In practice, Agile teams create visibility (boards and backlogs), align on priorities, limit work in progress, ship frequently, and learn from real outcomes.

 Agile in one line